lansuite/lansuite/docs/guides-upgrade.md

 * Download the whole folder with (S)FTP or any other remote access tool you have available

 ## Upgrade

 ### Copy over files from old installation
-Two things are of relevance here:
+Things of relevance here:
 * The base configuration file from `inc/base/config.php`
 * Anything under `ext_inc`
+* Custom designs from `designs/`

 Copy them to the same place on the new installation, overwriting everything there.